 The commitment to combating violence against women and children is part of Mission 21's general commitment to gender equality.
 We strive for gender justice at all levels.
 This is achieved when all people can lead a life free from discrimination, regardless of their gender and sexual orientation.

-These forms of violence permeate all social strata and living spaces, with manifestations ranging from devaluation and harassment to psychological violence and even rape or feminicide (the killing of a woman because of her gender).
+These forms of violence permeate all social classes and living spaces.
+The manifestations range from devaluation and harassment to psychological violence and even rape or feminicide (killing a woman because of her gender).

-Against this backdrop, we at Mission 21, together with partner organizations in Africa, Asia and Latin America, are strongly committed to combating sexualized violence against women and, as part of the annual 16-day campaign from November 25 to December 10 2025 contribute to strengthening the prevention of violence, making facts more visible and offering targeted support and protection.
+With this in mind, we at Mission 21, together with partner organizations in Africa, Asia and Latin America, are strongly committed to combating sexualized violence against women: As part of this year's 16-day campaign from November 25 to December 10 2025 contribute to strengthening the prevention of violence, making facts more visible and offering targeted support and protection.

-This year, the campaign focuses in particular on Women and queer people with disabilities - especially those who are dependent on support.
+This year, the focus of the campaign is on Women and queer people with disabilities - especially those who are dependent on support.
 Studies show: This group is two to four times more likely to be exposed to violence, abuse of power, control and neglect.
 We are therefore focusing on a highly vulnerable but often less visible target group.

 ► Follow us on Instagram, on Facebook and Linkedin.

-We asked our youth ambassadors why the 16 Days campaign is important to them and how they are campaigning for gender equality.
+We asked our employees why the 16 Days campaign is important to them and how they are committed to gender equality.
 Here are their answers:

 Mission 21's educational work

 Mission 21 offers courses and workshops on the topic of gender equality.
-In the new Education program 2025 for example, the courses "Equal rights for all*e" and "With courage against hate speech" can be booked.
+In the new 2026 education program, for example, the courses "Equal rights for all*e" and "With courage against hate speech" can be booked.
 The Women and Gender Unit can be requested for advice or presentations.

 Films on sexualized violence